 The secret of the bandages: applied alchemical technology ๐งช

 N'Kantu's bandages are not simple strips of cloth.
-They are impregnated with an alchemical compound that makes them nearly indestructible, functioning as a flexible armor.
-This treatment, combined with the vital fluid that runs through his body, gives him remarkable physical resistance.
+They are impregnated with an alchemical compound that makes them nearly indestructible, functioning as flexible armor.
+This treatment, combined with the vital fluid coursing through his body, grants him remarkable physical resistance.
 On a technical level, the character represents a crossover between ancient magic and altered biology, where mummification becomes a process of artificial preservation that defies natural laws.

 Advantages of being a mummy: no dry cleaning bills ๐